daptx/daptx.github.io/musings/is-gis-science.md

 ---
 layout: page
-title: GIS: Tool, Toolmaking, or Science?
+title: What is Open Source GIScience?
 ---

 When we are "doing GIS," what meanings are attached to this phrase of action?
 This postulation ventures into the debate of how GIS (Geographic Information Systems) should be categorized/viewed today.
 From the perspective of Wright et al, the 3 primary positions discussants have taken on the matter are of a.
 GIS as a tool, b.
 GIS as toolmaking, & c.
 GIS as a science.